Monolith to Microservices: Representing Application Software through Heterogeneous Graph Neural Network: Experimental Evaluation

-To study the efficacy of our approach, we chose four publicly-available web-based monolith applications namely Daytrader \footnote{https://github.com/WASdev/sample.daytrader7}, Plantsbywebsphere \footnote{https://github.com/WASdev/sample.plantsbywebsphere}, Acme-Air\footnote{https://github.com/acmeair/acmeair} and GenApp\footnote{https://www.ibm.com/support/pages/cb12-general-insurance-application-genapp-ibm-cics-ts}.
-We chose these applications, as they show a good diversity in terms of the programming paradigms and languages \& technologies used.
-Details of each monolith are provided in Table \ref{tab:dataset}.
-We did not include DietApp \footnote{https://github.com/SebastianBienert/DietApp/} in the baseline \cite{desai2021graph} since the public repository did not contain the stored procedure scripts that explains the relationship between programs and the database tables.
-Though our approach does not necessarily depend on the presence of resources, we chose to study only on applications that have resources, to show its contributions to the microservices generation process.
+To study the efficacy of our approach, we chose four publicly-available monolith applications (links in supplementary material) namely Daytrader, PlantsbyWebsphere (PBW), Acme-Air and GenApp.
+Together, these applications show a good diversity in terms of the programming paradigms, languages and technologies used.
+Details of each monolith are provided in Table \ref{tab:metrics}.
+We did not include DietApp (used in baseline \cite{desai2021graph}), as the public repository does not expose the code used for interfacing between programs and tables.
+Hence DietApp reduces to a homogeneous graph (only programs).
+As expected, upon experimentation, we observe that CHGNN gets the same output as the baseline.